mdash-ursi2016/arduino_code/README.md

 and sends them to the phone live via a custom Bluetooth Low Energy service.
 It also sends live ECG measurements to the phone for a graph of the heart beat.
-When the phone is disconnected for a while and then reconnects, the device quickly sends all the accumulated BPM + time stamp data to the phone in bathces and then resumes live updating.
+When the phone is disconnected for a while and then reconnects, the device quickly sends all the accumulated BPM + time stamp data to the phone in batches and then resumes live updating.